How Are You going to Remember YOUR Wedding?

-Aaron made me feel so comfortable, we hardly knew he was there and caught some fantastic action shots throughout the day.
+Aaron made us feel so comfortable, we hardly knew he was there and caught fantastic candid shots throughout the day.
 Our album is beautiful, photos we will treasure forever.

 Take a Look at Brittany's Wedding, Album & USB Set Below